MIT-APG/VIView/README.txt

 Cable = [10, 50, 0.6, 100]
 Load = [50, 0]

-The first cable is a typical 10 meter cable from your pulser to the resistor.
+The first cable is a typical 10 meter cable from a pulser to the load.
 The load is a 50 ohm resistor with no capacitance.

 Now, leave the Probe Location Field blank and make sure that the Load Plots check box is checked (to plot the properties at the load), and change the normalization parameters to be: